mtrudel/bandit/lib/bandit/http1/README.md

 the headers of the request by calling `Bandit.HTTP1.Adapter.read_headers/1`.
-Assuming the common case, this list of headers will then be passed to `Bandit.Pipeline.run/6`, which will construct a `Plug.Conn` structure to represent the request and subsequently pass it to the configure `Plug` module.
+Assuming the common case, this list of headers will then be passed to `Bandit.Pipeline.run/6`, which will construct a `Plug.Conn` structure to represent the request and subsequently pass it to the configured `Plug` module.

 # Testing